HariPriyaJupally/Reward-Points/README.md

 # Reward-Points

+# Problem Statement

-A retailer offers a rewards program to its customers, awarding points based on each recorded purchase.
+- A retailer offers a rewards program to its customers, awarding points based on each recorded purchase.

-Interview coding assignment below.
+- Interview coding assignment below.

-A customer receives 2 points for every dollar spent over $100 in each transaction, plus 1 point for every dollar spent over $50 in each transaction
+- A customer receives 2 points for every dollar spent over $100 in each transaction, plus 1 point for every dollar spent over $50 in each transaction

-(e.g. a $120 purchase = 2x$20 + 1x\$50 = 90 points).
+- (e.g. a $120 purchase = 2x$20 + 1x\$50 = 90 points).

-Given a record of every transaction during a three month period, calculate the reward points earned for each customer per month and total.
+- Given a record of every transaction during a three month period, calculate the reward points earned for each customer per month and total.

-Make up a data set to best demonstrate your solution Check solution into GitHub
+- Make up a data set to best demonstrate your solution

+# How to start the application

+- Clone the repository

+- cd Reward-Points

+- npm install

+- npm start

+# Functionality of the application

+- Select a user from the drop-down

+- Select a start date to get the reward points for a three month transaction period

+- Click "GET USER REWARDS" button

+- Click the toggle button which says "View all transactions of the selected user", this gives all the transactions made by the user.
+  To get a clear understanding of what all the transactions made by the selected user.

+- Click "CLEAR" button, which clears the screen so we can choose an other user.